-Production Insurance protects Ontario producers from factors beyond their control such as yield reductions and crop losses.
-Things like adverse weather, disease, wildlife and insect infestations.
+Production Insurance protects Ontario producers from yield reductions and crop losses caused by factors beyond their control, including adverse weather, disease, pests, wildlife or other uncontrollable natural perils.

 Agricorp is now offering a pilot Production Insurance plan for ginseng.
 When you enrol in the pilot, you are offered an establishment benefit for your seedling gardens.
 A claim may be paid if an insured peril prevents your crop from establishing a stand.

 - Reporting acres – This year, we ask that you report your acres between November 2 and November 23, giving you more time to report.
 An adjuster will be in touch with you to measure and confirm your final planted acres.

 - Same insurance.
 New look – We have refreshed the renewal notice and Contract of Insurance for Production Insurance.

 - Peace of mind

 - Dependable collateral with financial institutions